kalfazed/kalfazed.github.io/README.md

 # kalfazed.github.io
-This repository is my portfolio
+This repository is my portfolio.